 Upon receiving the application, the designated officer must provide the information (after collecting the stipulated fee) or reject the application in case the information sought is listed in the exemptions section of the RTI law.
 The designated officer must inform the applicant about the calculation used to arrive at the fees to be paid.
 The laws provide that the fees must be reasonable.

-In case the application is rejected the designated officer must communicate the reasons to the information seeker.
+In case the application is rejected the designated officer must communicate the reasons for the information seeker.
 He should also inform about the applicant’s right to appeal the decision, including details of the appellate authority.

 RTI laws clearly define the timeframe within which information must be provided.
 Usually, it is within 20-30 days from the date of application.
-Failure to respond to an application within the timeframe is a deemed refusal and applicant can move to the appellate process.
+Failure to respond to an application within the timeframe is a deemed refusal and the applicant can move to the appellate process.

 The appellate mechanism prescribed under most RTI laws consists of two appeals: in case the applicant does not get information or does not get it in the prescribed timeframe or is aggrieved by the decision of the designated officer.
-In such cases he can file a first appeal with the appellate authority usually senior in rank within the same department.
+In such cases, he can file a first appeal with the appellate authority usually senior in rank within the same department.
 RTI Acts usually specify a time limit within which this appeal must be made.

 Most RTI laws envisage an independent Information Commission as the final appellate authority.
 The general global trend is towards Information Commissions and Commissioners as oversight bodies.
 Their role includes: Receive/review appeals/complaints from requestors; order release of information (binding); monitor compliance especially proactive disclosure of information; order penalty on governments who have failed to provide information on request